 The Cayman Islands Monetary Authority began operations on 1 January 1997.
 It was established as a body corporate under the Monetary Authority Law, which was brought into force on that date.
 Its mission is to protect and enhance the reputation of the Cayman Islands as an International Financial Centre by fully utilising a team of highly skilled professionals and current technology, to carry out appropriate, effective and efficient supervision and regulation in accordance with relevant international standards and by maintaining a stable currency, including the prudent management of the currency reserve.

 The Office of the Auditor General's (OAG) role is to scrutinize public spending on behalf of the Legislative Assembly and ultimately the people of the Cayman Islands; it does this by holding the Government to account for its use of public money.
 Members of the Legislative Assembly need objective and fact based information about how well Government raises and spends public finds.
 The OAG's purpose is to be an independent and reliable source of such information.

 The Ombudsman acts as the independent watchdog dealing with public complaints and information rights in the Cayman Islands.
-The Office of the Ombudsman was established when the Ombudsman Law came into effect on 13 September 2017, and the office oversees the Office of the Complaints Commissioner (OCC) and the Information Commissioner’s Office (ICO), and the Police Complaint's Commission which has not yet taken effect.
+The Office of the Ombudsman was established when the Ombudsman Law came into effect on 13 September 2017.
+The office oversees the resolution of complaints about Government decisions and unfair treatment by Government, ensuring information rights and Government transparency through monitoring compliance with the Freedom of Information Law, and the Police Complaint's Commission which has not yet taken effect.
 The Ombudsman's Office has powers in the following areas: maladministration complaints, freedom of information, complaints against the police, data protection, and whistleblowing.